socialtables/license-to-thrill/README.md

 - currently, l-t-t only looks in the root directory of a user's repos for a `package.json`. this can obviously be improved...
 - including other language's dependency lists? scary.
 - devDependencies?

+# Licensing

+This project is licensed under the terms of the Apache 2 license.